|Title:||David H. Koch '62 Head Coach|

 Anderson arrived at MIT via Rust College in Holly Springs, Miss., where he graduated in 1986.
 After a senior stint as captain, Anderson remained at his alma mater as an Assistant Coach.
 While maintaining his devotion to the game of hoops and to Rust, he eventually assumed additional roles as the Associate Director of Athletics and Director of Student Activities.

-Rob Di Bernardo is entering his fourth season as part of the MIT coaching staff.
+Rob Di Bernardo is entering his fifth season as part of the MIT coaching staff.

 Prior to joining the Engineers, Rob developed his coaching and administrative skills as Assistant Dean of Students and Varsity Men’s Basketball coach at The Cambridge School of Weston.
 During his 11 year career at The Cambridge School Rob had many roles, his work as head coach (2004-2009) led to one of the school’s proudest athletic achievements.
 Over the years, the program compiled a record of 71-32 with an unprecedented five-straight NEPSAC tournament appearances, and winning its first-ever NEPSAC Class DII championship in his final year.